-Lincolnshire is a large county that historically has been relatively unexplored.
-Yet its legacy of historic churches is as rich as any county in England.
-Mediaeval Lincolnshire owed its wealth – and churches - to maritime trade and wool production and the influence of a myriad of monasteries and its cathedral.
-However, changing economic conditions have also seen depopulation and remote churches remind us of communities which didn’t survive.
-As populations moved to towns and manufacturing centres during the Industrial Revolution, new churches were built and all these changes are represented in the parish churches of the Lincolnshire, which range from large Saxon structures at Barton upon Humber, tiny Norman churches like Coates by Stow, through grand wool churches at Swineshead and Gedney to a Georgian gem at Oxcombe.
-All these are among the selection of characteristic Lincolnshire church buildings from across the county that are described and illustrated in this book.This fascinating picture of an important part of the history of Lincolnshire over the centuries will be of interest to all those who live in or are visiting this attractive county in England.
+Lincolnshire is a large county with a legacy of historic churches.
+Medieval Lincolnshire owed its wealth – and churches – to maritime trade and wool production and the influence of a myriad of monasteries and its famed cathedral.
+However, changing economic conditions have also seen depopulation and remote churches remind us of communities that didn’t survive.
+As populations moved to towns and manufacturing centres during the Industrial Revolution, new churches were built.
+These changes are reflected in the parish churches of the county, which range from large Saxon structures at Barton-upon-Humber, tiny Norman churches like Coates by Stow, through grand wool churches at Swineshead and Gedney to a Georgian gem at Oxcombe.
+Churches of Lincolnshire looks at all of these and more in this fascinating picture of an important part of this attractive county’s history.

 Produktinformation